david-millett/minecreeper/README.md

 As mentioned above, I really wanted to instil a sense of urgency in players while playing the game.
 A key feature I would like to implement is a timer and score board, which will add to this feeling as players try beat their scores.

 Mobile functionality is another aspect I would like to include - there is no right click on mobile, so this could be substitued with a long press.
+Ensuring that the board scales well to a mobile screen may also required some work.

 Minesweeper on higher difficulties has a tendency sometimes to create scenarios where it is impossible for a player to deduce which of two squares features a skeleton/losing square.
 This forces them to guess - and potentially lose.
 This feels cheap and disatisfying.
 To combat this, I thought about giving players a one-time 'special power' to highlight two squares before revealing them.

+To build on the game's story, there could be sequential levels of difficulty building up to an overall conclusion.

-There are many other ideas I had to build on the game - for example, generating messages of encouragement as the player reveals more squares, revealing skeletons one-by-one upon a loss, and more!
+There are many other ideas I had for the game - for example, generating messages of encouragement as the player reveals more squares, revealing skeletons one-by-one upon a loss, and more!